nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 wish to keep the cuisine parameter of the recipe unedited).
 - The `e/NAME` refers to the current name of the recipe you wish to edit
 - The `n/NAME` refers to the new name you wish to rename the recipe to
-- The `i/INGREDIENTS...` refers to the new list of ingredients for the recipe (note that the current list of all ingredients for the recipe is overwritten with the new list inputted)
+- The `i/INGREDIENTS...` refers to the new list of ingredients for the recipe (note that the entire current list of
+ingredients for the recipe is overwritten with the new list inputted)
-- The `sn/STEPn...` refers to the new list of steps for the recipe (note that the current list of all steps for the recipe is overwritten with the new list inputted)
+- The `sn/STEPn...` refers to the new list of steps for the recipe (note that the entire current list of steps for the recipe is overwritten with the new list inputted)
 - The `c/CUISINE` refers to the new cuisine you wish to edit the recipe to have, leaving CUISINE blank (e.g. typing `c/ `) will delete the existing cuisine parameter of the recipe